 System power throttle can be issued though platform BMC command to the bridge IC on the Glacier Point V2 card.
 The card level throttle is realized by then throttling the M.2 or dual M.2 loads through out of band signaling.
-The power tree is represented on Figure 8-2.
+The power tree is represented on Figure 7-2.

-Figure 8-2: Power tree of GPv2 card
+Figure 7-2: Power tree of GPv2 card

-9 Function
+8 Function

-9.1 Accelerator Carrier card
+8.1 Accelerator Carrier card

-The Glacier Point V2 card can support up to x12 M.2 modules and up to x6 Dual M.2 modules.
+The Glacier Point V2 card can support up to x12 M.2 modules or up to x6 Dual M.2 modules.
 The module could be storage or accelerators.

-9.2 Debug Interface
+8.2 Debug Interface

-The Glacier Point V2 will support UART and JTAG debug interface.
-A CPLD mux is designed to mux up to 12 JTAG interfaces to BIC and mux up to 13 UART interface (M.2 + BIC) to BMC chip on the baseboard.
+The Glacier Point V2 will support UART and JTAG debug interfaces.
+A CPLD mux is designed to mux up to 12 JTAG interfaces to BIC, and 13 UART interfaces (M.2 + BIC) to the BMC chip on the baseboard.

-On GPv2 board, A micro-usb debug console is attached to the UART interface for bringup and debug purpose.
+On GPv2 board, a micro-USB debug console is attached to the UART interface for bringup and debug purpose.

-9.3 Storage
+8.3 Storage

-Although Glacier Point V2 card forcus a lot on the accelerator applications, it can support normal 22110 PCIe M.2 SSD without any problem.
-As mentioned before, GPv2 support mix of different types of accelerator with SSD once it is necessary to certain application.
+Although Glacier Point V2 card focuses on the accelerator applications, it can also support normal 22110 PCIe M.2 SSD.

-9.4 EEPROM
+8.4 EEPROM

-The Glacier Point V2 includes a 128Kbits IC-accessible Electrically Erasable Programmable Read-Only Memory (EEPROM).
+The Glacier Point V2 includes a 128Kbits I2C-accessible Electrically Erasable Programmable Read-Only Memory (EEPROM).
 The EEPROM is accessible from the platform via the Bridge IC.
 The EEPROM contains the Field Replaceable Unit Identification (FRU ID) information and any additional configuration information that may be required.
 The FRU ID is formatted in accordance with the IPMI Platform Management FRU Information Storage Definition document.